Secure Your Oxygen Mask First: Caring for a Loved One with GVHD

 Presentation is 37 minutes, followed by 21 minutes of Q&A.

-Summary: Being a caregiver for a transplantrecipient with GVHD presents unique challenges and stresses.
+Summary: Being a caregiver for a person with GVHD presents unique challenges and stresses.
 Through regular personalized self-care, community support and a focus on leading a meaningful life, the physical and mental toll of caregiving can be managed.

 - Getting a solid understanding of GVHD and setting realistic expectations and goals can be empowering for the caregiver and patient.